ManApart/quest-command/notes.md

 - Shallow water, deep water, under water, have effects, based on swimming, etc. Swimming is skill based on agility
 - Time of day affect description, night time make perception go down.

+Can body parts have actual locations (tree branches with apples etc)?
+Those locations could have targets with bodies / this could make it recursive
+- Possibly good for towns/houses etc
+- assume no for now but once all this done maybe...

 #### Persistence
 - Tree continues burning even after leaving it and coming back (Persistence within session)
   - When the location is saved it should store the 'last tic timer' and then compare to the current timer to know number of tics passed